mcarton/CRAPS-Kernel/Processor/doc/interruptions.md

 The identifier of the interruption act as a priority level.

-When an interruption is launched, the processor check if its priority level is strictly higher than the current interruption level (at the beginning, the interruption level is obviously 0).
+When an interruption is launched, the processor checks if its priority level is strictly higher than the current interruption level (at the beginning, the interruption level is obviously 0).
 If not, the interruption is saved and will be launched again later.
 If so, the processor looks at the interruption table,